DonTseTse/bash_commons/logging.md

 Parameters enclosed in brackets [ ] are optional.

 ### log()
 Central piece of the logging module.
-Supports prefix-aware multi-line output and independent `stdout` and file output handling
+Supports prefix-aware multi-line output and independent `stdout` and file output handling.
+Copies messages to `$logging_backlog` as long as `$logging_available` is set to *0*.
+See the [module documentation](#module-documentation) for details.

 **Important**: always call this function and `launch_logging()` directly on global level and not through `$(...)`, otherwise the global variables don't work (a subshell receives a copy of the parent shell's variable set and has no access to the "original" ones).
-To suppress undesired `stdout` output set `stdout_log_level` to 0.
 <table>
         <tr><td rowspan="3"><b>Param.</b></td>
                 <td align="center"><code>$1</code></td><td width="90%">message to log</td></tr>